 2020 – what time to be alive, right?
 I can’t believe I ever wanted to leave 2019 behind (take me back, 2019 – please).

 If you’re reading this – chances are, you’re sitting at home experiencing social distancing for the first time, and it might feel boring and lonely.
 You’re not alone.
 Social distancing is a term that we had probably never heard (or a lifestyle we had ever experienced) prior to the last couple of months, but now it’s surprisingly part of our regular repertoire.
 To put it simply, social distancing is physically separating ourselves from others to prevent the spread of a virus, like COVID-19.
-Keeping ourselves isolated is imperative to flattening the curve, and saving the most vulnerable members of our communities.
+Keeping ourselves isolated and practice social distancing is imperative to flattening the curve, and saving the most vulnerable members of our communities.
 As they say, “the one who stayed away saved all the rest.”

 While it’s not easy to transition from being a hyper-productive, 20-million-tasks-to-do-a-day woman on-the-go, to sitting at home in sweatpants twiddling our thumbs, it is absolutely essential at this time.
 However, let’s not look at social distancing or quarantining as a negative thing.
 Why?
 It is truly so rare that we ever get the chance to take a step back from the chaos of our busy day-to-day lives.
 We now have the privilege of having an unexpected moment to slow down, destress, sit alone with our thoughts, and refocus.
 We can be there for ourselves in whatever way we might need.
 Have you seen all of the ways the earth is starting to heal and bloom again after taking a break?
 This can be you, too.